AnkithKumarPandey/Melody-Box/README.md

-The "Melody Box" is a dynamic and interactive music player web application built using HTML, CSS, and JavaScript.
-This project allows users to enjoy their favorite tunes by providing a seamless interface to play, pause and skip tracks.
-The design is sleek and modern, ensuring an intuitive and engaging user experience.
-"Melody Box" aims to bring simplicity and functionality together, making music listening both enjoyable and convenient.
+"Melody Box" is a versatile music player application designed to enhance your listening experience by offering a unique feature: switching the language of the same song.
+If you enjoy hearing songs in different languages, Melody Box provides an innovative way to enjoy your favorite tunes.

 # OUTPUT: